Alan Erera

 About

-Alan Erera is a Manhattan Associates/Dabbiere Chair and the Associate Chair for Research in the H. Milton Stewart School of Industrial and Systems Engineering at Georgia Tech.
-He is also the faculty director for the M.S. in Supply Chain Engineering program, Co-Director for Global Transportation in the Supply Chain & Logistics Institute, and Co-Executive Director of the Georgia Tech Panama Logistics Innovation & Research Center.
+Alan Erera is a Manhattan Associates/Dabbiere Chair and Senior Associate Chair in the H. Milton Stewart School of Industrial and Systems Engineering at Georgia Tech.
+He is also the faculty director for the M.S. in Supply Chain Engineering program and Co-Executive Director of the Georgia Tech Panama Logistics Innovation & Research Center.
+In his role as Senior Associate Chair, Dr. Erera works directly with the school chair to coordinate the faculty search process, to manage the development of the school strategic plan and the implementation of strategic initiatives, to coordinate the industry partnership program, and to assist in the management of the school's financial and infrastructure resources.

-His research focuses on transportation and logistics systems planning and control, with an emphasis on planning under uncertainty and real-time operational control.
 His recent work has addressed dynamic vehicle routing systems for same-day distribution; resilient logistics network design for food supply chains; service network design, linehaul equipment management, and driver scheduling for consolidation freight carriers; robust container fleet management for global shipping companies; and robust and flexible vehicle routing system planning and control for distribution companies.
 He has written extensively in these subject areas, and has delivered over 100 technical presentations and invited lectures.
-His research program has been supported by federal agencies (DHS, USDOT, NSF) and major U.S. freight carriers and manufacturing firms.

 Awards and Honors